 Day-Use Passes Are Required to Visit Golden Ears Provincial Park!

-These permits are completely free and can be reserved online by visiting the discovercamping.ca website.
+These permits are completely free and can be reserved online 2 days before your visit.

 These measures were put in place to ensure that one of the crown jewels of British Columbia does not suffer from overuse and land degradation.
 You can find out more about how these special lands are protected for future generations by clicking here.

-If you are planning on visiting Golden Ears Provincial Park, you need to book your free pass ONE DAY before you plan to visit the park.
+If you are planning on visiting Golden Ears Provincial Park, you need to book your free pass two days before you plan to visit the park.

 Golden Ears Camping Options